From our Inclusivity Committee

 This year, Amelie A., Imogen C., and Emma B. – all Sixth Form Prefects – initiated projects to raise awareness of the diversity of our community.
 In consultation with the full Student Council and the school’s Senior Leadership Team the Committee has begun a scheme to fully integrate boarders at Mary Ward House with the day girl community to ensure there is seamless continuity between the two community spaces.

 So far, the Committee has conducted a survey of students and is working with the whole student body to ensure all students’ contexts are celebrated and understood.
-Similarly, the Committee worked with staff and students to alter feminine toilet symbols in school.
+Similarly, the Committee worked with staff and students to standardise toilet symbols in school.
 Facilities now read “St Mary’s Students” and we are proud that this helps all students feel welcome and included at school.

 What are we planning to do this term?
 What are our future goals?